 Roof Repair and Replacement in Edinburgh

 With over 200 days a year bringing rain, sleet or snow to the city the last thing anyone needs is problems with the roof on their home or the building where they work.
-Unfortunately, over time most roofs are going to need either some form of repair, or even to be replaced completely, and this can create a dilemma for the person responsible.
+Unfortunately, over time most roofs in Edinburgh are going to need either some form of repair, or even to be replaced completely, and this can create a dilemma for the person responsible.
 Nobody wants to spend money on a new roof if it can be repaired, but on the other a complete replacement could be a more cost effective spend in the long term.
-A professional roofing contractor will provide an honest opinion, rather than trying to upsell to the most expensive option, which is why it is vital to get several quotes from established companies with good reviews.
+A professional roofing contractor will provide an honest opinion, rather than trying to upsell to the most expensive option, which is why it is vital to get several quotes from established companies with good local reviews.

 Residential & Commercial Roofing